d954mas/defold-yodo1-mas/README.md

 WARNING

+1. Only android
-1. Not all api binding
+2. Not all api binding
-2. Callback not save script instance.
+3. Callback not save script instance.
-3. Not test in production.
+4. Not test in production.
-4. Banner and interstitial not visible in test mode(problem with sdk.
+5. Banner and interstitial not visible in test mode(problem with sdk.
 For test ads sdk trying to get root view cast it to frame layaout and add ad view.
 It not worked with native view of defold).
 5. Only android is supported.